 Berlin to Munich by train

-The high-speed ICE train is the best way to travel between Berlin and Munich.
+The high-speed ICE train is the best way to travel from Berlin to Munich.
 You can choose to travel direct or break up your journey with interesting but lesser-known cities along the way, including Leipzig, Bamberg and Nuremberg.

 How to get from Berlin to Munich by train